qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 you should not need these methods and leave this functionality to be triggered by the user.

-You can also use the :func:`with edit(layer)`-statement to wrap commit and rollback into a more semantic code block as shown in the example below:
+You can also use the :code:`with edit(layer)`-statement to wrap commit and rollback into a more semantic code block as shown in the example below:

 ::